alainkaegi/pythonorama/data_structures/array_based.md

 ## Simulating Primitive Arrays

-To use Python's convenient list syntax while limiting yourself to what a primitive array can do, use only the following features, all of which take constant time:
+To use Python's convenient list syntax while limiting yourself to what a primitive array can do, use only the following features:

 Operation|Syntax
 -|-